ystskm/WebFontsPreviewer/README.md

 Dependency
 -
 * [jQuery] (http://jquery.com/)
-* xjQuery - Not published yet.
+* xjQuery - Not published yet. the library "jqyin" is compound in it.

-if you have an interest to xjQuery or foonyah, contact to liberty-technology &lt; http://liberty-technology.biz/ &gt; .
+if you have an interest to jqyin, xjQuery or foonyah, contact to liberty-technology &lt; http://liberty-technology.biz/ &gt; .